 ventilated, ventilating and ventilation all at the same

-to Smart Search and try a different search string.
+to the Smart search bar and try a different search string.

-On the results list, click on a title that looks
+In the result list, select a result that looks

 relevant.
-This opens up a bibliographic screen that should include an abstract
+This opens up a Bibliographic data view that includes an abstract

-and usually a sample drawing.
+and drawings.
 One or both may be all you need to decide whether

 that patent is relevant.